 - The employee attests that he/she has presented genuine documents to evidence his/her identity and employment eligibility.

-- The AFC employee responsible for making the hiring decision must examine the documents, determine that they appear genuine and relate to the employee, and attest that, to the best of his/her knowledge, the person is authorized to work in the United States.
+- The PLKI employee responsible for making the hiring decision must examine the documents, determine that they appear genuine and relate to the employee, and attest that, to the best of his/her knowledge, the person is authorized to work in the United States.